grnhse/greenhouse-api-docs/source/includes/gho/_api.md

 counterSigner | [Employee](#employee) | The employee responsible for counter-signing this document, if applicable. createdAt | [DateTime](#datetime) |
-file | [File](#file) | This is available only for completed signatures. id | [ID](#id) |
+file | [File](#file) | This is available only for completed signatures. formFields | [JSON](#JSON) | An array of values entered in the e-signature document by the signer (and counter signer if applicable).
+This is available only for completed signatures. id | [ID](#id) |
 signatureRequestTemplate | [SignatureRequestTemplate!](#signaturerequesttemplate) |
 status | [SignatureRequestStatus](#signaturerequeststatus) |